DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-13-This_is_Mill-4.md

 ﻿## Part 2 - Learning to Listen | Ch.
-13 - This is Mill-4
+13 - Show me

 The message came through Milo's monitoring system at 2:17 AM.

 A resonance spike.
 Brief.
 Localized.
-Coming from Mill-4.
+Coming from somewhere called "CC" in official documents.

 Not the kind of fluctuation you'd get from ambient field drift.
 This was deliberate.
 Controlled.
 Like someone testing equipment.